 First Time Home Seller – Accepting the Best Offer

 The highest offer is not necessarily the best offer.
-In a fast moving market where prices are quickly rising, any good offer is going to have some language to address a low appraisal.
+In a fast-moving market where prices are rising, a good offer will have language to address a low appraisal.
 There are several different means a buyer can address low appraisal in their offer.
 They can contribute a limited amount of extra cash in the event of a low appraisal or they can waive their appraisal contingency altogether.

 Picking a Good Lender is also key.
-As we evaluate offers we will advice against big institutions for the lender.
-Bigger companies typically pull their appraisers from far reaching areas like Duvall.
+As we evaluate offers we will advise against big institutions for the lender.
+Bigger companies typically pull their appraisers from far-reaching areas like Duvall.
 What do they know of a co-op on Queen Anne?

-Here are the Steps to Follow for Managing the Appraisal Process
+Here are the Steps to Manage the Appraisal Process

 Step One: Team Diva creates a packet for the appraiser showing all of the data we have collected in the market, a copy of the offer, a spreadsheet of all of the offers, comparable properties, and other pertinent information.